tohitarmorclasshero/tohitarmorclasshero.github.io/Crux.md

 Though spells in Crux are familiar, the style of magic is mythic rather than medieval.
 To this end, we encourage you to instill your spells with mythic flavor; instead of the spell spirit guardians conjuring angelic figures, it could instead summon a host of spectral hoplites, the spirits of your ancestors or fallen comrades, their arms & armor still scarred & pitted from their final battle.

 #### MORE PRECIOUS THAN GOLD
 Crux has very little metal available for tools.
 Many weapons, armor, & items are different than those you would find in traditional fantasy.
-Instead of rapiers & crossbows in Crux, expect spears & slings.
+Instead of rapiers & crossbows on Crux, expect spears & slings.